opendilab/GoBigger/README.md

 To understand the rules in the game, GoBigger provides a few concepts as follows:

-* `Match`: GoBigger will allow several agents (4 by default) to join in a match.
+* `Match`: GoBigger will allow several agents to join in a match.
 There are many different units in a match, such as food balls, thorns balls, spore balls and clone balls.
 When this match ends, each agent should gain more size by eating other balls to get a higher rank.
-* `Agent`: Each agent control a team, including several players (3 by default).
+* `Agent`: Each agent control a team, including several players.
 Teamwork is essential for an agent to play against other agents.
 * `Player`: Each player starts with one ball.
 To improve the operability of the game, GoBigger provides several operations for a player ball, including `split` and `eject`.
 * `Ball`: GoBigger provides 4 kinds of balls in a match.
     - `Food Ball`: Food balls are the neutral resources in the game.
 If a player ball eats a food ball, the food ball’s size will be parsed to the player ball.